-Table 13: Summary of Out-of-Bundle (OOB) National usage e practice
+Table 13: Summary of , 0

-C&W Commercial Jamaica Commercial Selected Other
+C&W Commercial Selected Other

 Element Description Practice in ECTEL Practice in ECTEL Regulatory

 Practice

-All MS: "default" for DOM, GND, SKN, HK: "disallow"
+All MS: "default" for DOM, GND, SKN, 0 HK: "disallow'

-National OOB Usage all services.
-SVG: "default" for all "Opt-in" for prepaid/ for data.
+- all services.
+SVG: "default" for all "Opt-in" for prepaid for data.

-Separate from any user- newer postpaid voice
+Separate from any user- services. newer postpaid voice

-specific available credit SMS; "disallow" for data.
+specific available credi SMS; "disallow" for data.

-limits/balances, is national SLU: "default" for for all services.
+limits/balances, is nationa SLU: "default" for for all services.

-"excess" usage: voice/SMS; "disallow"
+"excess" usage: voice/SMS; "disallow' "Default" for legacy

 "disallowed" (operators for data. postpaid voice/ SMS

 require any excess usage to "disallow" for data.

 be under a new plan/add-on)

-are users automatically C&W: "default" for all
+are users automatically C&W: "default" for al]

 "defaulted" into OOB usage; services.

 or are users given choice to

 "opt-in" to OOB usage?

 #5.
-National OOB , HK: Yes,
+National OOB Prepaid 0 HK: Yes

-DOM, SKN, SVG: No "opt-in" for prepaid/newer notification to
+Usage/Rates Notification usage/rates DOM, SKN, SVG: No "opt-in" for prepaid/ newer notification to

-Are users notified they are notification. postpaid voice/ SMS; yes
+Are users notified they are notification. usage/rates notification. postpaid voice/ SMS; yes purchase nev

-accessing OOB National GND: No notification for for excess data (user data.
+accessing OOB National GND: No notification for for excess data (use data.

-usage and of the applicable notified a new data plan is
+usage and of the applicable voice/SMS; notification notified a new data plan is 5

-rates? when reach OOB data cap required) RSA: Yes, for any
+rates? when reach OOB data cap RSA: Yes, for any

 of 60MB/day.
-OOB usage for all
+OOB usage for a

-SLU: No for voice/SMS services.
+SLU: No for voice/SMS C&W: No usage/rates

-notification to purchase
+notification to purchase notification.

-new data CA: Yes,
+new data CA: Yes

 notification when

 Postpaid reach OOB data

-All MS: No for cap.
+All MS: No for 1 cap.

 voice/SMS; notification

 to purchase new data.

-8 CA: OOB data
+#6.
+National OOB usage All MS: Prepaid: Digicel: None for CA: OOB data

-None for all services. voice/SMS; no excess data -
+voice/SMS; no excess data cap CA\$50/mth

-Separate from any user- (≈XCD\$100)
+Separate from any user- for all services. allowed. (≈XCD\$100)

-specific credit GND: None for
+specific credit GND : None for

-limits/balances, are there any voice/SMS; 60MB/day
+limits/balances, are there any voice/SMS; 60MB/day 1

-external (by operator or cap on data. services.
+external (by operator of cap on data. services.

-regulator) caps/limits or SLU: None for
+regulator) caps/limits or SLU : None for

 OOB National usage? voice/SMS; no excess

 data allowed.